Use ifconfig Command to resolve TCP/IP Problems on Linux

 To display information about all network interfaces, use the following command:

 To set the IP address of an interface, use the following command:

 To enable an interface, use the following command:

 To disable an interface, use the following command:

 ip link set eth0 down

 ifconfig's default action displays data on each active interface.
 If /sbin is not in your PATH variable, you must type the command's entire path,

 If ifconfig indicates that some parameter is configured incorrectly, you can fix the problem by editing the interface's network script.
 Network scripts are located in the /etc/sysconfig/network-scripts directory.
 The first Ethernet interface's script is called ifcfg-eth0, and the second is called ifcfg-eth1.
-The following image shows an ifcfg-eth0 file that has the same IP address and netmask as the interface in the Slide Show.
+The following image shows an ifcfg-eth0 file that has the same IP address and netmask as the interface.